-The focus of surgical services during the COVID-19 pandemic must be to continue the delivery of essential cancer care as resources allow.
-The following need to be considered when booking cases:
+The focus of surgical services must be to continue the delivery of essential cancer care as resources allow.
+The following need to be considered when booking cases:3

 - 1. Risk of progression with delay

 - 2. Impact of such progression

 - 3. Available alternatives

 - 4. Likely outcomes with and without intervention

 - 5. Available resources and potentially competing cases